-Noted in the National Register of Historic Places as the oldest permanent Polish settlement in America.
-Established in December 1854 by Polish Catholics, immigrants named the town Panna Maria, meaning Virgin Mary.
-The early years of the colony were difficult, plagued by disease, climate extremes and outlaws.
-Neighboring cowboys often ridiculed the strange, non-English-speaking foreigners.
-The community established the first Polish school in the United States, and other villages like Cestohowa, Pawelekville and Kosciusko sprang from this settlement.
+This town is noted in the National Register of Historic Places as the oldest permanent Polish settlement in America.
+Established in 1854 by Polish Catholics, immigrants named the town Panna Maria, meaning Virgin Mary.
+The community established the first Polish school in the United States, and other villages like Cestohowa, Pawelekville and Kosciusko sprang from this settlement.?

-The Immaculate Conception Catholic Church, is topped by a cross carried from Poland by the original colonists.
+The Immaculate Conception Catholic Church is topped by a cross carried from Poland by the original colonists.
 The old painted ceiling has been restored.
 Open daily.
-Southeast of San Antonio, just off Texas 123 between Stockdale and Karnes City; near Helena ghost town.
-(See HELENA.)
+Southeast of San Antonio, just off Texas 123 between Stockdale and Karnes City.

 Plan your Texas trip then take your Passport with you.